rbdldev/IfKThenX/README.md

 IfKThenX is developed completely open, and your contributions are more than welcome.

-Before you start using IfKThenX in any of your projects, please keep in mind that it’s a hobby project, and there is no guarantee for technical correctness or future releases.
+Before you start using IfKThenX in any of your projects, please keep in mind that it's a hobby project, and there is no guarantee for technical correctness or future releases.

-Since this is a very young project, it’s likely to have many limitations and missing features, which can only be discovered and addressed as you use it.
-It’s recommended that you try it out for your specific use case to ensure it supports the features you need.
+Since this is a very young project, it's likely to have many limitations and missing features, which can only be discovered and addressed as you use it.
+It's recommended that you try it out for your specific use case to ensure it supports the features you need.

-If you wish to make a change, [open a Pull Request](https://github.com/RolandBraunDev/IfKThenX/pull/new) — even if it just contains a draft of the changes you’re planning or a test that reproduces an issue — and we can discuss it further from there.
+If you wish to make a change, [open a Pull Request](https://github.com/RolandBraunDev/IfKThenX/pull/new) — even if it just contains a draft of the changes you're planning or a test that reproduces an issue — and we can discuss it further from there.

-I hope you’ll enjoy using IfKThenX!
+I hope you'll enjoy using IfKThenX!